All Israel

 1,500-year-old Hebrew inscription of the Ten Commandments (Photo: Sotheby’s)

-An ancient tablet bearing the inscription of Ten Commandments in Hebrew is being auctioned in New York on Dec.
+An ancient tablet bearing the inscription of the Ten Commandments in Hebrew is being auctioned in New York on Dec.
 18.

 The auction will be held at Sotheby’s auction house, headquartered in New York City and considered one of the world’s top two auction houses, alongside London-based Christie’s.